ccao-data/model-res-avm/README.md

 “post-modeling,” and are responsible for correcting minor deficiencies in the initial predictions.
 Specifically, post-modeling will:

-1. Aggregate values for multi-card properties to the PIN level, then disaggregate them back to the card level.
-A check is used to ensure that the PIN-level assessed value is not significantly greater than the prior year’s value.
-This is needed because often back buildings (ADUs, secondary buildings) will receive a much higher initial value than they are actually worth (since they are not differentiated as ADUs by the model).
+1. Handle multi-card properties.
+For PINs with more than 3 cards, this means summing the estimate for each card to the PIN level, then disaggregating back to the card level.
+For PINs with 3 or fewer cards, the initial prediction of the *largest* card (plus the building square footage of the remaining cards) is used as the PIN-level estimate.

 2. Ensure that nearly identical properties are identically valued.
 For some property classes, such as 210 and 295s, we manually adjust